Skip to Content

 Crime in Uganda

 Uganda has a relatively high crime rate.
-Unfortunately, locals, foreign visitors, and organizations all fall victim.
-Crime is prevalent in both cities and rural areas.
-It is essential for those traveling in Uganda to stay vigilant and take precautions to reduce risk.
+Unfortunately both locals and visitors can fall victim.
+Crime occurs in both cities and rural areas.
+While traveling in Uganda, you will need to stay aware of your surroundings and take some basic precautions to reduce the risk.

-As a visitor, the most common forms of crime you’re likely to encounter while visiting Uganda are petty theft and pickpocketing.
-When you’re in a crowded area, such as a city center, shared taxi, or large market, it’s easy for a criminal to snatch your bag or sneak their hand into your pocket and take your belongings without your noticing.
-Even if you notice, the criminal could easily disappear into the crowd.
+As a visitor, the most common forms of crime you’re likely to encounter while visiting Uganda are petty theft such as bag snatching and pickpocketing.
+When you’re in a crowded area, such as central Kampala, a shared taxi, or a large market, it’s easy for a criminal to snatch your bag or sneak their hand into your pocket and take your belongings without your noticing.
+Even if you notice, the criminal could easily run off and disappear into the crowd.

 A few steps you can take to reduce the risk of falling victim to a thief or pickpocket include: